-The resulting heat maps and ideas collected at the first public meeting were then used to develop preliminary recommendations for discussion.
+The resulting heat maps and ideas collected at the first public meeting were then used to develop meeting were then used to develop preliminary recommendations for discussion.
 Areas of the city which contained overlapping priority resources were considered for different conservation approaches, as well as potential community improvement projects.
-At this point, it was important to bring the discussion back to the public to get their feedback on these ideas and help determine what resources, efforts
+At this point, it was important to bring the discussion back to the public to get their feedback on these ideas and help determine what resources, efforts and projects should be given priority.
+This conservation.